Code-Institute-Submissions/bitcoin-basics/testing.md

     ```
     This ensured that the table was cleared before the button 'Display Codes In Table' was clicked

-2. **The news article titles have a marker and the blue underline text decoration**
+2. **The news article titles had the blue underline text decoration**

-- The style for the news articles coming from the [Messari API](https://messari.io) would not be altered using CSS.
+    The style for the news articles coming from the [Messari API](https://messari.io) would not be altered using CSS.
     -Fix:
-    Add `a.style.color = 'black';` into the news.js JavaScript function to change the text colour from blue to black.
+    Added `a.style.color = 'black';` into the news.js JavaScript function to change the text colour from blue to black.